fabiohecht/kafka-bookstore-tutorial/README.md

 We assume there is a CRM and Inventory Management System system that holds information regarding customers and products.
 The systems that manage them use MySQL to keep their data.
-All the needed information can be found in the “customer” and “product” tables.
+All the needed information can be found in the “customer” and “book” tables.
 As part of this tutorial, we'll use Kafka Connect and a CDC (change data capture) tool to stream all updates to those tables in real time to Kafka.